isomerpages/moe-dunearnsec/_co-curricular-activities/Clubs/Entrepreneurship Club.md

 variant: tiptap
 ---
 <h4>CCA Objectives</h4>
-<p>Through the Entrepreneurship Club, the students learn about entrepreneurship
+<p>In the Entrepreneurship Club, students acquire essential entrepreneurial
-skills, as well as event management and planning.
-Entrepreneurship Club also provides opportunities for the members to give back to the school through their Values-in-Action project-Essential Workers' Appreciation Day.&nbsp;</p>
+competencies and develop skills in event management and planning.
+The club also offers members opportunities to contribute meaningfully to the school community through Values-in-Action initiatives, such as the Gratitude Tea Ceremony, organised to express appreciation for the school’s support staff, and the Karaoke Session, held to convey thanks to teachers for their dedication and guidance.</p>
 <p>Entrepreneurship Club activities aim to:&nbsp;</p>
 <ul data-tight="true" class="tight">
 <li>